Ofenhed/WebauthnAccounting/README.md

 | ------------| ----------- | -------- | -------- | ------------------------------------- |
 | PRIMARY KEY | UNIQUE NULL | NOT NULL | NOT NULL | NOT NULL REFERENCES(ROW_SIGNATURE.ID) |

 The database should be set up in such a way that a self signed (where `SIGNATURE.SIGN_KEY_ID` equals `KEY_ID`) row cannot be added by the database user, so that it can only be setup during first installation.
-In this example table, the `WEBAUTHN_TOKEN` is invalidated by setting the KEY_ID to `NULL`.
+In this example table, the `WEBAUTHN_TOKEN` is invalidated by setting the `KEY_ID` to `NULL`.
 This makes it so that data can still be validated, but new Webauthn requests cannot be performed.

 ### Signed actions
 All security critical actions in the database must be verifiable to a user.
 For this reason, Webauthn keys must be immutable and bound to a user.
 Removal of Webauthn keys must be performed as a flag on the row, and not by actually removing it.
-If this is not fulfilled, then the data can only be traced to a specific `key-id`, but that's not very useful if it cannot be traced to an actual user.

 #### Adding a row to the database
 In this case, we have a logged in user who wants to add a row in a table.
 The user gets the following form (with labels and layout skipped for simplicity):